Toglefritz/flutter_splendid_ble/README.md

 final ble = FlutterBlePlugin();
 ```

-*other details coming soon*
+<*other details coming soon*>

 ## Error Handling:

 This plugin offers detailed error messages to help you handle possible exceptions gracefully in your
 Flutter application.

-*other details coming soon*
+<*other details coming soon*>

 ## Feedback and Contributions:

-We welcome contributions, suggestions, and feedback.
+Contributions, suggestions, and feedback are all welcome and very much appriciated.
 Please open an issue or submit a pull request
-on our GitHub repository.
+on the GitHub repository.

 ## License: